 My latest book, due out in September 2017 by Chicago Review Press, is about our sense of balance.
 I spent nearly two years researching and visiting the labs of balance specialists to find out the latest gee-whiz information about this mysterious sense.
-I would tell you more, but the publication date is too far out--I don't want to ruin it for you.
-I'll just say that you'll learn some cool things while chuckling once in a while (I hope).
+The goal was to provide scientifically accurate information in a more literary and humorous way.

 Stuff Even My Publicist Doesn't Know

 Here are some completely true bits of info about me that few people know:

 I was kicked out of Catholic school in 4th grade for being "too argumentative."
 It had something to do with not wanting to write a book report on a book I read a year earlier on my own, but when I suggested an alternative (as any 8-year-old is wont to do), I was labeled difficult.
 Heck, yeah!
 I like to think I was practicing negotiating skills, but tomato/tomahto, you know?